SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-security-data-lake-source.md

 ### Step 1.
 Grant Sumo logic access to AWS Security Data Lake Console

-Granting Sumo logic access to the AWS AWS Security Data Lake source console would require access to **Sumo Account ID** and **External ID**.
+Granting Sumo logic access to the AWS Security Data Lake source console would require access to **Sumo Account ID** and **External ID**.
 Find the details below:

 1. **Account ID**.
 Remember to copy and secure your Sumo Logic ID: ************.
 It will be needed in the further steps.
 2. **External ID**.
 The External ID is formed from your Sumo Logic region identifier.
 The format of your Sumo Logic account identifier is: `<SumoDeployment>: <SumoAccountId>` where: